harshgarg28/Image-Classification-WebApp-Django/readme.md

 This Image Classification Webapp uses a DenseNet neural network pretrained on the ImageNet dataset to classify uploaded images.
 This functionality is contained within the image_classification/views.py module.
 When running the app first time it will download the pretrained model.

 ### classify--image.ipynb
-this file contains a Resnet model trained using SAM optimizer, that I trained at first but later when its performance was bad, I used a pretrained DenseNet model because of lack of time and computational resources(because Google Colab credits were exhauseted).
+this file contains a Resnet model trained (ckpt.pth) using SAM optimizer, that I trained at first but later when its performance was bad, I used a pretrained DenseNet model because of lack of time and computational resources(because Google Colab credits were exhauseted).
 The performance of final model is satidfactory compared to the model I trained.